superjond/PublicFreeSuffix/agreements/registration-and-use-agreement-sokg.md

 5.5.
 This service project reserves the right to suspend, restrict, or terminate part or all of the domain name services at any time for any reason without prior notice and without any liability.

-5.6. **Retention of Ownership:** You expressly understand and agree that for domain names registered under this service project, you only possess the right to use the specific second-level domain name, and **the ownership of all domain names is always retained by the SOKG Domain Suffix Service Project.** The SOKG Domain Suffix Service Project has the right to reclaim the right to use specific domain names at any time based on investigations, violation status, or other normal, reasonable, and lawful considerations.
+5.6. **Retention of Ownership:** You expressly understand and agree that for domain names registered under this service project, you only possess the right to use the specific second-level domain name, and **the ownership of all domain names is always retained by the PUBLIC Free Suffix Service Project.** The PUBLIC Free Suffix Service Project has the right to reclaim the right to use specific domain names at any time based on investigations, violation status, or other normal, reasonable, and lawful considerations.